bunup/typeroll/HOW_IT_WORKS.md

 Traditional TypeScript declaration bundling relies on the TypeScript compiler, which has limitations for complex projects. bun-dts takes a different approach:

+1. Generate `.d.ts` files from TypeScript source using Oxc's isolatedDeclaration
-1. Convert `.d.ts` files to fake JavaScript
+2. Convert `.d.ts` files to fake JavaScript
-2. Let Bun bundle this JavaScript (applying tree-shaking)
+3. Let Bun bundle this JavaScript (applying tree-shaking)
-3. Convert the bundled JavaScript back to a single `.d.ts` file
+4. Convert the bundled JavaScript back to a single `.d.ts` file

-## Core Technique: Fake JS + Rehydration
+## Oxc + Fake JS + Rehydration

+### Phase 0: Generate .d.ts from TypeScript Source

+Using Oxc's `isolatedDeclaration` from "oxc-transform":
+- Processes original TypeScript source files
+- Generates declaration files without using TypeScript compiler
+- Provides accurate type declarations with better performance
+- Reports any type declaration errors during the process

 ### Phase 1: Transform .d.ts to Fake JavaScript